AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/create-environments.md

 If you recall the example of the theoretical WKND Travel and Adventure Enterprises, who is a tenant that focuses on travel-related media, they might have two programs: one Sites program for its WKND Magazine division and one Assets program for WKND Media division.
 Each program would likely have a couple of environments such as one production environment which serves the actual traffic of the site and one development environment for testing new application code.

-There are three different types of environments:
+There are four different types of environments:

 * **Production and Stage** - The production and staging environments are available as a pair and are used for production and testing purposes, respectively.
 * **Development** - A development environment can be created for development as well as testing purposes and can be associated with non-production pipelines only.
+* **Rapid Development** - A rapid development environment (RDE) allows a developer to swiftly deploy and review changes, minimizing the amount of time needed to test features that are proven to work on a local development environment.

-For the purposes of this onboarding journey, you will create a development environment.
+For the purposes of this onboarding journey, in order to get you started with a minimal you will create a development environment that you can use to explore AEM as a Cloud Service's capabilities.

 ## Create Environments {#creating-environments}